nalnahdi/RandomDice/README.md

 # RandomDice
-This code is adapted from a great site (https://www.geeksforgeeks.org/) by adding some  designing elements Sound files: http://soundbible.com/
+This code is adapted from a great site (https://www.geeksforgeeks.org/) by adding some  designing elements.
+Sound files: http://soundbible.com/
 Icons and images: https://free-icon-rainbow.com/dice-free-icon-5/
 Colors: